vijaygopal97/Opine-ReactNative-Latest/README.md

 ## License

-This project is proprietary software for the Opine platform.
+This project is proprietary software for the Convergent platform.